flljy940/tp/docs/DeveloperGuide.md

    1. Prerequisites: Simulate a corrupted data file by:
       1. Change directory to the working folder for `tutorrec.jar`
-      2. If the file `data/addressbook.json` is not in the working folder, launch the app by double-clicking on jar file.
+      2. If the file `data/addressbook.json` is not in the working folder, launch the app by typing java -jar tutorrec.jar.
 The app should start with the sample contact list.
       3. Open the `data/addressbook.json` file and delete the `name` field of the first entry.

    2. Launch the app by typing java -jar tutorrec.jar.
 The app should start with an empty contact list.